NunoAntunesRibeiro/NunoAntunesRibeiro.github.io/_portfolio/07-remote-sensing-aviation-infrastructure.md

+---
+title: "Remote Sensing for Detection of Aviation Infrastructure and Ground Objects"
+excerpt: ""
+collection: portfolio
+---

 ## Research Problem

 High-spatial-resolution aerial and remote-sensing imagery provides valuable information for monitoring airports and other large infrastructure systems.
 However, aviation-relevant objects such as aircraft, vehicles, personnel, and small ground targets may occupy only a very small fraction of an image.